 Another common issue often bifurcated is that of marital status.
 This allows the Court to address the legal termination of the parties’ marriage even though there remain other issues unresolved in the divorce.
 If the Court does bifurcate the issue of marital status, then the parties are restored to their status as single persons even though other issues remain unresolved in their divorce (for example, custody, support, property division, etc.).
 However, it is important to note that marital status cannot be terminated until 6 months and 1 day have passed since the filing of the Summon and Petition.
 Bifurcating marital status can be a great choice for parties who find themselves in a drawn-out divorce but who no longer wish to be labeled as “married.”
 Unlike bifurcating other issues in a divorce, however, bifurcating and terminating marital status can be slightly more confusing to those who do not have legal training.
 For example, when filing the Judgment for termination of marital status, there are statutory indemnities that must be provided for therein.
 For those familiar with the Automatic Temporary Restraining Orders set in place when a spouse files the Summons and Petition (see a separate article on our website regarding this), the statutory indemnities essentially provide the same protections.
 It ensures that no major changes are made in the disposition of assets or change in benefits prior to the case coming to a close.

-Here at Mello & Pickering, LLP with over 28 years combined experience, we know the ins and outs of the divorce process and can make sure that your divorce is resolved as easily and efficiently as possible.
+Here at Mello & Pickering, LLP with 35+ years combined experience, we know the ins and outs of the divorce process and can make sure that your divorce is resolved as easily and efficiently as possible.
 We have assisted many clients in bifurcating and terminating marital status successfully.